BAYLIE’S WISH

 Baylie’s Book

 The remarkable account of a mother’s agonizing journey, a daughter’s fight for life, and the eventual understanding of what it would mean to survive.
+A love story, a mystery, a memoir, a biography, and a spiritual book that questions everything.

 Baylie’s Wish Foundation